bhargavyagnik/Instagram-scrapper/README.md

 - Input Post no.  basically starting with 0(most recent post) and till n.

-The project is still in development and one can take a list of desired posts, etc permutations, but i hope you enjoy the usage of amaznig project.
+The project is still in development and one can take a list of desired posts, etc permutations, but i hope you enjoy the usage of amaznig project./..

 The final comments will be printed in the console as well as that would be saved in **.csv** format with respective usernames.